 In 2015 apple pips from our iconic tree were taken on the Principia mission by British astronaut, Tim Peake to the International Space Station .
 The pips then spent six months floating in micro gravity as part of the ‘Pips in Space’ project.

 On their return from space in 2016, the well-travelled pips went to Wakehurst Place, part of the Royal Botanic Gardens, Kew, where they spent 90 days sitting on a bed of agar jelly at 5 C to simulate the winter cold needed to trigger germination.
 Spring arrived for them in May 2017 when they were warmed to 15 C and the young seedlings started to emerge.
 They have now been nurtured into ‘space saplings’.

 The UK Space Agency, the National Trust and Kew, who worked together on the project, teamed up with South Kesteven District Council (SKDC) in Lincolnshire to launch a bidding process to find partners to host the trees and that share a commitment to inspire future Newtons.

 That process is nearly over as organisations have bid for one of the eight remarkable saplings, explaining how they will give them space to grow, engage new audiences and promote curiosity.
-Judging will take place in Spring 2019 with the announcement date of the winners to be confirmed.
+Judging will take place in Summer 2019 with the announcement date of the winners to be confirmed.

 Jeremy Curtis, Head of Education and Skills at the UK Space Agency, said: “Now we need to find good homes for them across the UK to help as many people as possible find out about the intertwined stories of Newton, gravity, physics, space travel and horticulture.
 Maybe one of the trees will one day inspire the next Newton!”